This post may contain affiliate links, which help keep this content free. (Full disclosure)

 This post is sponsored by Paleovalley.
 All opinions are my own and I only share products I personally love.
 Thanks for supporting the brands that make this site possible!

 For a sweet treat without any tradeoffs, this chocolate protein mug cake recipe is the perfect combo of delicious and healthy food!
-I’m a big fan of making sweet treats with hidden protein powder, like protein muffins, protein balls, and even protein donuts.
+I’m a big fan of making sweet treats with hidden protein ingredients, like protein muffins, healthy rice krispie treats, protein balls, and even protein donuts.
 But all of these take time, and sometimes you just want a quick fix.
 That’s where this protein powder mug cake comes in: It’s ready in just a few minutes and will satisfy a chocolate craving fast.

 What Is A Protein Mug Cake?